altxxr0/Katyusha/README.md

  #### Attribution-NonCommercial 4.0 International

 You are free to:

-		Share — copy and redistribute the material in any medium or format Adapt — remix, transform, and build upon the material The licensor cannot revoke these freedoms as long as you follow the license terms.
+Share — copy and redistribute the material in any medium or format

+Adapt — remix, transform, and build upon the material The licensor cannot revoke these freedoms as long as you follow the license terms.
 	Under the following terms:

 Attribution — You must give appropriate credit , provide a link to the license, and indicate if changes were made .
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

-		NonCommercial — You may not use the material for commercial purposes .
+NonCommercial — You may not use the material for commercial purposes.

 No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 ### Credits 👏:
   - Developers 🖥: